Quicr/quicr-protocol-spec/protocol.md

 ### RELAY_REDIRECT MESSAGE

-`RELAY_REDIRECT` message enables relay failover scenarios that is sent in response to PUBLISH, PUBLISH_INTENT and SUBSCRIBE messages indicating the new relay to the clients.
+`quicr_relay_redirect_message` enables relay failover scenarios that is sent in response to PUBLISH, PUBLISH_INTENT and SUBSCRIBE messages indicating the new relay to the clients.

 ```
-quicr_relay_redirect
+quicr_relay_redirect_message
 {
   relay_address_length(i),
   relay_address(...)